Munduk in Bali – 11 Incredible Things To Do (2025)

 There are also treks further afield such as the short hike to Leke Leke waterfalls (60 minutes drive from Munduk) or the trek through the Banyu Wana Amertha waterfalls which is just 20 minutes out of the Munduk Bali centre.

 Performing a simple Google search will instantly bring up various routes for you to explore.
-You can also do organised treks and hikes if that’s your preference!
+You can also do organised treks and hikes if you want a stress free experience or you are short on time.

 6. Ulun Danu Beratan Water Temple